GoogleCloudPlatform/community/tutorials/migrate-microservices-gke-cloudrun/index.md

         - containerPort:  8080
           name: h2c
         env: [{'name': 'DISABLE_TRACING', 'value': '1'}, {'name': 'DISABLE_PROFILER', 'value': '1'}]
-        resources: {'requests': {'cpu': '100m', 'memory': '64Mi'}, 'limits': {'cpu': '200m', 'memory': '128Mi'}}
 ```

 ### Deploy the Cloud Run services

     for i in output/*; do gcloud run services replace $i --async; done

-Use the following command or go to the console to verify the services have been deployed successfully:
+Use the following command or go to [the Cloud Run console](https://console.cloud.google.com/run) to verify the services have been deployed successfully and the URLs exist:

     gcloud run services list